Share to Social Media

 - Prepare and maintain register for the property of all owners

-- Ensure the management fund accounts are audited and provide audited financial statement for all members
+- Ensure the maintenance fund accounts are audited and provide audited financial statement for all members

 - Enforce the rules or by-laws